Bank Radiographer by Spire Healthcare Ltd

-Spire Cheshire Hospital in Stretton, Warrington are looking for experienced and dedicated General Radiographer's to join their staffing Bank to support with annual leave, sickness and other business cover requirements.
+Spire Murrayfield Hospital in Wirral are looking for experienced and dedicated General Radiographer's to join their staffing Bank to support with annual leave, sickness and other business cover requirements.

 Duties and responsibilities